syeandel/Einstein_IFE/README.md

 In this example the IFE of the NaCl {100} surface with pure water is calculated.
 The files may be found in [examples/NaCl_water_example/](examples/NaCl_water_example/).
 These example directories make extensive use of symlinks which enables efficient use of storage space and also helps to ensure consistency between calculations.

 The worked example provided here uses a very minimal number of Thermodynamic Integration points (values of $\lambda$).
-Full publication quality calculations **WILL** require many additional points.
 Alongside the free energy integrals calculated in this example, fully converged values using 128 points and Romberg's method will be presented in parentheses.

+> **NOTE:** Full publication quality calculations **WILL** require many additional points.

 The three components required for the calculation of IFEs are: